K-PaaS/application-platform-guide-eng/user_guide/development_platform/java_service_metering.md

 The Services API is a version of the independent cloud controller API.
 This makes external applications available on the platform. (database, message queue, rest endpoint, etc.)

-The open cloud platform service API is a protocol (catalog, provision, de provision, update provision plan, bind, unbound) between Cloud Controller and Service Broker, which is implemented as a RESTful API and registered with Cloud Controller.
+The open cloud platform service API is a protocol (catalog, provision, de-provision, update provision plan, bind, unbound) between Cloud Controller and Service Broker, which is implemented as a RESTful API and registered with Cloud Controller.

 When implementing metering for a service, select a process that fits the service policy and purpose of these conventions and link metering to that process.